usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 its legal obligations.
 Section 35.205 also does not alter existing ADA enforcement mechanisms.
-Individuals can file complaints, and agencies can conduct investigations and compliance reviews, related to subpart H of this part the same way they would for any other requirement under title II.
-216
+Individuals can file complaints, and agencies can conduct investigations and compliance reviews, related to subpart H of this part the same way they would for any other requirement under title II. {% fn 216 %}

 As the text of the provision indicates, the burden of demonstrating applicability of § 35.205 is on the public entity.
 The provision will only apply in the limited circumstance